RhetTbull/osxphotos/README.md

 Usage: osxphotos [OPTIONS] COMMAND [ARGS]...

 Options:
-  --db <Photos database path>  Specify database file --json                       Print output in JSON format -v, --version                Show the version and exit.
+  --db <Photos database path>  Specify database file.
+  --json                       Print output in JSON format.
+  -v, --version                Show the version and exit.
   -h, --help                   Show this message and exit.

 Commands:
-  albums    print out albums found in the Photos library dump      print list of all photos & associated info from the Photos... help      print help; for help on commands: help <command>
-  info      print out descriptive info of the Photos library database keywords  print out keywords found in the Photos library persons   print out persons (faces) found in the Photos library query     query the Photos database using 1 or more search options; if...
+  albums    Print out albums found in the Photos library. dump      Print list of all photos & associated info from the Photos... help      Print help; for help on commands: help <command>. info      Print out descriptive info of the Photos library database. keywords  Print out keywords found in the Photos library. list      Print list of Photos libraries found on the system. persons   Print out persons (faces) found in the Photos library. query     Query the Photos database using 1 or more search options; if...
 ```

 To get help on a specific command, use `osxphotos help <command_name>`